apache/arrow/docs/source/python/data.rst

 Conversion of RecordBatch do Tensor
 -----------------------------------

-RecordBatch is a collection of equal-length arrays and each array has it's own contiguous memory.
-For use in machine learning libraries a contiguous memory for RecordBatch as a two dimensional array (also called a 2-dim tensor or a matrix) is needed.
+Each array of the RecordBatch has it's own contiguous memory that is not necessarily adjacent to other arrays from the RecordBatch.
+A different memory structure that is used in machine learning libraries is a two dimensional array (also called a 2-dim tensor or a matrix) which takes only one contiguous block of memory.

-For this reason there is a function ``pyarrow.RecordBatch.to_tensor()`` to be used to efficiently convert tabular columnar data into a matrix with a contiguous memory.
+For this reason there is a function ``pyarrow.RecordBatch.to_tensor()`` available to efficiently convert tabular columnar data into a matrix.

 Data types supported in this conversion are unsigned, signed integer and float types of all widths.